rach/homework/README.md

 #HOMEWORK

+Pagination is enabled so it returns 10 items max.

 ##Assumptions

 - Listing can be huge and the listing and has to be fast if used by a webapp.
 I try to avoid table scan and using a btree index no matter the params searched.
 It will have the downside of a bigger database